coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 defend against the gaze as discussed above, the opponent gets a chance to avoid the saving throw (either 50% chance for averting eyes or 100% chance for shutting eyes).
-It is possible for an opponent to save against a creature's gaze twice during the same round, once before its own action and once during the creature's action.
+It is possible for an opponent to save against a creature’s gaze twice during the same round, once before its own action and once during the creature’s action.

-Looking at the creature's image (such as in a mirror or as part of an illusion) does not subject the viewer to a gaze attack.
+Looking at the creature’s image (such as in a mirror or as part of an illusion) does not subject the viewer to a gaze attack.

 A creature is immune to its own gaze attack.

-If visibility is limited (by dim lighting, a fog, or the like) so that it results in concealment, there is a percentage chance equal to the normal miss chance for that degree of concealment that a character won't need to make a saving throw in a given round.
+If visibility is limited (by dim lighting, a fog, or the like) so that it results in concealment, there is a percentage chance equal to the normal miss chance for that degree of concealment that a character won’t need to make a saving throw in a given round.
 This chance is not cumulative with the chance for averting your eyes, but is rolled separately.